Supported Site Virginia Tech: Goals & Outcomes

 - We have increased enrollment in the physics major each year.

 - In the first year, we recruited five PhysTEC students from among current or former physics majors at Virginia Tech.
-These students graduated from the Masters of Education program in the second year, in May 2013.
+These students graduated from the Masters of Education (MAED) program in the second year, in May 2013.

 - We have successfully initiated and continued a SCALE-UP introductory physics sequence for physics majors, with measured improvement over traditional lecture sections on the Force Concept Inventory.